SharkSnack/shiren-4/content/system/expert-badges.md

 |-|-|
 |Clear with 3 allies!|Clear a dungeon with <span class="tealText">3</span> allies!|

-Level up your allies to Lv10 beforehand, and prepare an assortment of powerful items.<br/>Recruit allies at the Tavern in Boronga Village, or while progressing through Emerald Terrace.<br/>Use Monster Detector + Transient Staff to locate the stairs and rush through the dungeon.<br/>Bring lots of Blank Scrolls and don't hesitate to use Expulsion Scroll, etc. if an ally is in danger.<br/>Throw Extinction Scrolls at Pop Tank monsters, Archdragons, Abyssal Dragons.<br/>Easiest in Platinum Paradise or Cave of Endless Night.
+Level up your allies to Lv10 beforehand, and prepare an assortment of powerful items.<br/>Recruit allies at the Tavern in Boronga Village, or while progressing through Emerald Terrace.<br/>Use Monster Detector + Transient Staff to locate the stairs and rush through the dungeon.<br/>Bring lots of Blank Scrolls and don't hesitate to use Eradicate Scroll, etc. if an ally is in danger.<br/>Throw Extinction Scrolls at Pop Tank monsters, Archdragons, Abyssal Dragons.<br/>Easiest in Platinum Paradise or Cave of Endless Night.

 ### No Moves